 &lt;sup>2 The Foundation provides two different types of credit enhancement to guarantee repayment of loans provided through the ACLF.
 Both lenders have guarantees from the Foundation that protect them from 95% of any losses incurred on loans originated through the ACLF.
-For Fifth Third Bank, the Foundation made a \$1.5 million PRI Deposit in the bank that acts as a funded guarantee, where the bank may debit the deposit after notification to the Foundation of any losses.
+For Fifth Third Bank, the Foundation made a \$1.5 million PRI Deposit in the bank that acts as a funded guarantee, where the bank may debit the deposit for any losses.
 IFF has a \$2 million PRI Guaranty that allows them to exercise a draw from the Foundation upon notification of any losses.